1anya1/plantology/README.md

 # plantology
-Plantology is a blog site where users can add articles about plant care, disease, and tips for keeping their plants healthy.
+Plantology is a blog site where users can add articles about plants, their care, and tips for keepingx plants healthy.